 Amazon S3 Glacier is a low-cost cloud storage for data archiving.
-In fact, S3 Glacier seems so cheap that many users choose it for storing all their backups.
+In fact, S3 Glacier seems so cheap that many users chose it for storing all their backups.
 That may be costly, though.
 Why?

 Because Amazon Glacier is as cheap for data storage as it’s expensive for restore.
 This article explains the pricing for AWS’s least expensive storage class.